ComNets-Bremen/OPSLite/README.md

 ## Known Problems

+### Problem: IMobility not found

+- Description: When building OPSLite, the compilation fails, complaining about the inability to find INET mobility headers.
+- Solution: Since OPSLite uses the mobility headers of INET, the referenced projects section (`Properties -> Project References`) has to point to the exact INET version installed in your workspace.
+Sometimes, INET is installed as `inet4` or `inet`.
+So, make sure that the right INET entry is ticked.
+Untick all other unwanted projects.

 ### Problem: Undefined symbols when building OPSLite on Windows

 - Description: With OMNeT++ 5.4.1 IDE on Windows, the building fails with undefined symbols pointing to the IMobility interface used.
-We found this to be due to OMNeT++ being setup by default to use the clang compiler.
+We found this to be due to OMNeT++ being setup by default to use the `clang` compiler.
 - Solution: Change the configure.user file to use gcc by setting "PREFER_CLANG=no" and rebuilding OMNeT++ and all the models installed (including INET).
 Check [Install Guide](https://www.omnetpp.org/doc/omnetpp/InstallGuide.pdf) for further information.